BryJamin/WickedWizard/README.md

 ### Current Issues

 - Create a tutorial section for platforms
-- Due to the change in item a class may need to be created for Item.
-This way you can get the index, of the texture region it uses when calling to the axis.
 - Vertical wall bug.
 You can land on the side of top of wall vertically stacking with one another, due to the way the future bound is used.
 -Chest need a loot table and so do stores and Item Rooms (but for that I may need more items -Create TextureLoader Parameter.

--Black Room Transition to avoid jarring room transition ** -Add in a Time Limit of sorts where we die if you run out of time.
+-Add in a Time Limit of sorts where we die if you run out of time.
--Collisions should stop a grapple or you just travel for ever.
--Add accelerant to camera so the movement isn't so jarring -Message when you enter a new level
+-Add accelerant to camera so the movement isn't so jarring -Improve message banner to have an offset so you can change where it shows up.
+-Add a fade to the item pickup entity.

 ###Bugs
 - You can trigger shooting and moving the have the same pointer due to platforms.
-You double tap to go below and then hold to move it counts as the same pointer and you shoot and move
+You double tap to go below and then hold to move it counts as the same pointer and you shoot and move -Collisions should stop a grapple or you just travel for ever.
+-Message for Solitary level is positioned incorrectly -General clean up and maintenance, seperating of the RoomTransitionSystem into different classes
+- Potential bug with room transition animation on wide rooms.
+Sliver of old room may be visible